algorandfoundation/puya/README.md

 [Project background and guiding principles](docs/principles.md).

-PuyaPy supports a strongly-typed subset of valid Python syntax.
+PuyaPy supports a statically-typed subset of valid Python syntax.
 Importantly, that subset has identical semantics when comparing Python behaviour and behaviour of the executed TEAL.
 For example, `foo = spam() or eggs()` will only execute `eggs()` if `bool(spam())` is `False`.